Wills and Probate Solicitors

 - there is Inheritance Tax to pay.

-- If any additional copies of the grant are required, they will cost £1.50 each (1 per asset usually);
+- If any additional copies of the grant are required, these will cost £1.50 each (1 per asset usually);

-- The cost of dealing with the sale or transfer of any property in the estate is not included.
+- The cost of any service for dealing with the sale or transfer of any property in the estate is not included.

-- The cost of dealing with the setting up and administration of any trusts which arise from the Will is not included.
+- The cost of any service for dealing with the setting up and administration of any trusts which arise from the Will is not included.

-- The beneficiaries wish to undertake a post death variation
+- If the beneficiaries wish to undertake a post death variation to the Will then this service will incur a further charge for the advice.

 How long will this take?